nacastroc/task-manager-api/README.md

     - Laravel 8.x (or the latest version at the time of the project)
     - MySQL or SQLite database
     - Eloquent ORM for database interaction
-    - Passport package for API authentication
+    - Sanctum package for API authentication

 2. **API Endpoints:**
     - `/api/register` (POST): User registration